Twin Cities Marathon

 Race Day Weather

-Cool start, moderate wind challenges
+Cool start, moderate winds

 Pace Calculator